-- The major will be printed on diplomas for only nonspecified degrees (Master of Science and Master of Arts). - Changes made to a student's name after the diploma has been printed may be subject to a \$50 fee and may not be corrected until after graduation. - Changes made to a student's degree information and name submitted after the program deadline will not be noted in the graduation program.
+- Information that will be printed on diplomas: - Major for only nonspecified degrees (Master of Arts, Master of Science). - Changes made to a student's name after the diploma has been printed may be subject to a \$50 fee and take more than one month to reprint. - Changes made to a student's degree information and name submitted after the program deadline will not be noted in the graduation ceremony program.
+If a diploma was previously printed, it will need to be reprinted and can take more than one month.

-Declaring Certificate Completion
+Certificate